 The local match is the participation percentage rate that is made up of non-OPWC funds.
-It can consist of other agency funds (federal, state, or local) or local pre-paids for engineering or right-of-way, or in-kind work (labor, equipment, materials).
-Pre-paids may either be reimbursed (up to one year prior to the date of the Agreement), or credited toward the local match.
+It may consist of other agency funds (federal, state, or local) or local "pre-paids" for engineering or right-of-way, or in-kind work (labor, equipment, materials).
+Pre-paids may either be reimbursed (up to one year prior to the date of the Agreement) or credited toward the local match.

 Ref: ORC 164.05 (D)

 More Information: OPWC In-kind Instructions

 Projects that do not repair or replace infrastructure and only maintain it in a "state of good repair" are not considered a "capital improvement" as defined by the Revised Code (ORC 164.01).
 Projects that substantially prolong the useful life via lining or epoxy coating of structures will be considered a "capital improvement".